MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

  ![Select End](images/shm-fig15.png)<br><br>
  4. Save the certificate thumbprint’s last 2 characters, which is required to activate SEMM when you apply the package on Surface Hub 2S.

-## Prepare Windows 10 USB flash drive containing SEMM package, Windows 10 image, and Surface Hub software & drivers
+## Prepare Windows 10 USB flash drive containing SEMM package, Windows 10 image, and Surface Hub 2 Drivers and Firmware

 You can install a Windows 10 Pro or Enterprise image (version 1903 or later) using one of the following options:

 - Your current imaging solution.
 - [Surface Deployment Accelerator](https://docs.microsoft.com/surface/microsoft-surface-deployment-accelerator) lets you create a bootable Windows 10 image which can include all of the current Windows 10 updates, Office, other apps of your choice, as well as the Surface Hub Software and Drivers MSI package.
-- USB flash drive with Windows 10 Pro or Enterprise image, followed by installing the Surface Hub software & drivers MSI package.
+- USB flash drive with Windows 10 Pro or Enterprise image, followed by installing the Surface Hub 2 Drivers and Firmware MSI package.

-This procedure describes creating a USB flash drive from installation media and then adding the SEMM package files and Surface Hub software & drivers .MSI file.
+This procedure describes creating a USB flash drive from installation media and then adding the SEMM package files and Surface Hub 2 Drivers and Firmware .MSI file.
 If you’re using other deployment methods, proceed to the following section: [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration).

 > [!NOTE]
 > Once installed, you will need a valid license for Windows 10 Pro or Windows 10 Enterprise.